martino1988/Python-Bash-Scripts/README.md

-# Python-Portscanner
+# Python Scripts
-a shitty portscanner with a progress bar
+* a shitty portscanner with a progress bar
+* display CPU temperature

 ### dependencies